Resumes

 Developing a polished and clearly focused resume is your first step towards gaining employment.

 As you develop your resume, remember that we are here to help!
-Ensure that your resume will earn you an interview by attending a resume workshop, scheduling an appointment with a career counselor, or requesting written feedback via email.
+Ensure that your resume will earn you an interview by attending a resume workshop or clinic or requesting written feedback via email (see instructions below).

 Please note: The Career Services Center only provides these services for WWU students and alumni.